Samantha Maloney

-Samantha Maloney (born December 11, 1975) is an American musician best known for playing in the bands Hole and Mötley Crüe.
+Samantha Maloney (born December 11, 1975) is an American musician best known for playing in the band Hole.
 She has also performed live with Eagles of Death Metal and Peaches.

 Early career

 Maloney received her first drum-kit at the age of five.
 Drumming immediately became a significant part of her life.
 At the age of fourteen she enrolled at Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City, and for the next three years studied percussion extensively.

 Music career

 Shift (1993–1998)

 At the age of sixteen, she auditioned for the post-hardcore band Shift as a replacement drummer and the band gave her the position permanently.

 While playing in Shift, Maloney excelled on her school's basketball team, and in 1993, had to decide whether or not to pursue a serious basketball career with college scholarship offers or to continue drumming in her band Shift.
 Samantha chose to stick with Shift who released two independent records on Equal Vision Records in 1994 and 1995.
 Two years later, Shift signed to Columbia Records and made their major-label debut album titled, Get In.
 Following the album's release the band toured.